What is an intelligent system?: Introduction

 Intelligent systems help us performing specialized tasks in professional domains such as medical diagnosis (e.g., recognize tumors on x-ray images) or airport management (e.g., generate a new assignment of airport gates in the presence of an incident).
 They can also perform for us tedious tasks (e.g., autonomous car driving or house cleaning) or dangerous tasks such as exploration of unknown areas (e.g., underwater exploration).

 The development of such a type of systems is now an engineering discipline of information technology that requires effective methods and tools.
-The precise characterization of an intelligent system is non trivial because it is based on terms related to cognition, an area that is not fully understood and admits different interpretations.
+The precise characterization of an intelligent system is non trivial because it is based on concepts related to cognition, an area that is not fully understood, whose terminology and level of abstraction may differ according to the area of study (neuroscience, computer science, robotics, philosophy, cognitive psychology, etc.).
 Some of the used terms can even change with the proposal of new computational models of intelligence and new scientific findings related to our understanding of the mind.

 The main purpose of this paper is to present a characterization of an intelligent system that integrates and updates previous conceptions of such type of system.
-It follows a pragmatic approach to be useful in an engineering context to help system engineers conceive, analyze and build intelligent systems by using concepts and terminology commonly accepted in artificial intelligence.
-Therefore, the presented description focuses on functional characteristics related to the intelligence that machines can exhibit with the current state of the technology.
+It follows a pragmatic approach to be useful in an engineering context as a general framework to analyze and build intelligent systems.
+The presented description first includes what can be understood as an intelligent system from the point of view of an external observer.
+In addition, the paper identifies the types of processes that are typically part of intelligent systems, according to the current state of the art.

-The remainder of the paper presents the following contents.
-Section 2 presents a definition of intelligent system with the description of its properties and its main functional components.
-Section 3 describes aspects in the development process of an intelligent system such a types of artificial intelligence methods used to develop the different components of intelligent systems.
-Section 4 describes classes of intelligent systems using the presented characterization, covering both recent achievements and classical approaches of this technology .
+The remainder of the paper is organized in the following way.
+Section \ref{external_behavior} presents a first definition of an intelligent system based on it observable external behavior.
+Section \ref{functional_decomposition} describes a characterization that follows a functional decomposition to identify the usual processes that are part of an intelligent system.
+Section \ref{building_systems} presents an overview of artificial intelligence methods used to develop the different components of intelligent systems.
+Finally, section \ref{examples} describes examples of intelligent systems using the presented characterization, covering both recent systems and systems with classical approaches.